hneemann/yagi/README.md

 If you don't like the code bloat that comes with the generation of such complete typed copys of the original code you can also create a template implementation of a wrapper for the original type.
 Then you only have to create typed wrappers.
-Imagine you have written a very complex implementation of a list which consists of large amount of code.
+Imagine you have written a very complex implementation of a list which consists of a large amount of code.
 This list (`largecode.List`) uses the empty interface to store the list items.
 If you create a lot of typed copys of such a list you generate a large amount of mostly identical code.
 Maybe you do not want to do that.

-So write a generic wrapper for the list:
+So you can write a generic wrapper for the list:

 ```go
 package wrap